forestgrape/coronavirus/index.md

     Keep proper hygiene.
 Especially wash hands before eating and after toilet.
 Soap destroys coronaviruses.
 Hygiene is important because:
     * Transmission pathways of Covid-19 are still unclear.
 So just avoid them all.
     * Large numbers of coronaviruses can be in the shit (besides many other pathogens).
 This even when the respiratory infection is over.
 Wash hands well with a lot of soap and ventilate the toilet.
-    * Many other pathogens are transmitted through fomites.
+    * Many pathogens are transmitted through fomites.
 Pathogens can cause tissue damage and/or weaken the immune system.
 E.g. common cold viruses attempt to weaken the immune system [[kikkert](#kikkert)] and therefore can induce an increased infection risk.

     But do NOT rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through air](#spread-patterns).

 - #### Outside
     [Outside is safe, if some distance is kept](./monitor_and_control.md#outside-is-safer).
 Ideally, walk or cycle directly from home.
-Primarily Covid-19 is transmitted indoors.
+Outside most infection occur when close range face-to-face talking.
 In heated and few ventilated regions, beware the corridor and stairwell, don't stay too long or wear a mask.

 - #### Transport
   * Cars: Considering, that many people, especially children, will and should go outside right where they live, limited use of cars in cities is polite - it's nicer and safer with light traffic.